Brodingo/biteclock/README.md

 ## Description

-Provides a countdown timer for players that have either Vampire or Werewolf skill trees and want to know when their bite will be available for use.
-For players seeking a bite there is guidance for zone and shrine locations.
+Provides a countdown timer for players that have a Vampire or Werewolf bite skill and want to know when it will be available for use.
+There is also guidance for finding shrines, which zones they are in and how to locate them.

 #### Motivation